fstagni/2025_miniWS_main/slides.md

 ```

 <AdmonitionType type='Note' >
-DiracX delivers its own tokens, they are not the same tokens used for the Grid endpoints
+DiracX mints its own tokens, which are not the same tokens used for the Grid endpoints
 </AdmonitionType>